Close X

 You can only access these documents when the appeal is in the “Appeals Pending Review” and “Appeals Review in Progress” stages.
 Please be sure to download a copy of these documents for your records at this stage.
 IMPORTANT: Once you group the appeals into a case, you cannot access the documents.

-If you forget to download the documents at this stage, ask the OLT for them after you submit the case package in e-file.
+If you forget to download the documents at this stage, you may request them from the OLT after you submit the case package in e-file.
 The OLT is working towards a better solution for this in a future release.

 The Case Summary screen provides a record of all the data you submit.
 To access this screen:

-- Click on the relevant case appeal package ID number.
+• Click on the relevant e-file case package ID number.

 Will appellants be able to access the case package/record sent by approval authorities to the Ontario Land Tribunal through e-file or, do we need to send the documents to the appellants ourselves?